Xilinx/AlveoLink/examples/network/roce_v2/generator_collector/README.md

 ## Build and run the design

-This example design assume end users have two Alveo U55C cards installed on the same host machine.
-To run this design on your local machine, the end users needs to follow the steps below.
+This example design assumes that end users have two Alveo U55C cards installed on the same host machine.
+To run this design, the end users needs to follow the steps below.

 * Set up Vitis environment
 * Build .xclbin
 * Build host executable
-* Running the design
+* Run the design

 ### 1. Set up Vitis environment